GabrielLunesu/AdNavi/backend/docs/QA_SYSTEM_ARCHITECTURE.md

 - `get_breakdown()`: Group by provider, level, or temporal dimensions
 - `get_workspace_average()`: Workspace-wide averages for context

+**🔴 NEW (2025-10-16): Hierarchy Rollups**:
+- When filtering by `entity_name` (e.g., "Product Launch Teaser campaign"), the service uses hierarchy CTEs to roll up metrics from **descendant entities only**
+- Why: Campaign-level facts may be stale; children (adsets/ads) have real-time data
+- How: Uses `campaign_ancestor_cte` or `adset_ancestor_cte` to find all descendants, then queries facts for descendants only (excludes parent entity's own fact)
+- Logging: Comprehensive logging at each step to track which entities are included/excluded

 **Service Architecture**:
 ```python
 class UnifiedMetricService: